olaniyanp11/simple_shell/README.md

 SHELL SCRIPTING: is an open source computer program designed to be run by the Unix/Linux shell. it is a program to write a seies of commands for the shell to execute.

+Basic Shell Scripting commands: cat, more, less, head, tail, mkdir, cp, mv, rm, touch, grep, sort, wc, cut and more.

+Shell Variables are used to store information and they can be shell only.